-Read the instructions below C. A. R. E. F. U. L. L. Y. Doing it wrong doesn't work.
+Please read the instructions below carefully.
+Doing it wrong doesn’t work.

-You need a surface that is as long as the mother.
-Though yesterday, we did this with a couch that was not quite as long as the mother was tall and it worked anyway.
+You need a surface that is as long as the mother (I’ve done it with a surface that is not quite as long as the mother, and it worked, but this is more ideal).
 The surface is usually a firm couch or bed, but can be a heavy, strong table or counter.
-A hospital bed works wonderfully when raised a bit, during labor in the hospital.
-Some doulas and childbirth educators are experimenting with doing the sidelying release while the mother lays on the floor.
+A hospital bed works wonderfully, when raised a bit, during labor in the hospital.
+Some doulas and childbirth educators are experimenting with doing the Sidelying Release while the mother lays on the floor.